karim-baklouti/RAG-Embedchain/Readme.md

-# chatbot MLOps with Embedchain
+# chatbot for MLOps with Embedchain

 ## Installation
 ### install Poetry